 A hotel stay in Iceland best known for its first-class amenities.
 Admire the view of moss-covered lava fields from your bedroom.
 Stock up on food with their breakfast buffet restaurant, and de-stress in their wide-range wellness facilities, like a spa and yoga classes.
 If you wanna go to the Blue Lagoon, the free shuttle service can bring you there in less than 5 mins

 Things to do in Reykjanes Peninsula

-- Hike the loose, but not too steep terrains of Mount Keilir, a cone-shaped mountain
+- Hike the loose, but not too steep terrains of Mount Keilir

-- Go on a lighthouse hopping, it outnumbers the number of villages in Reykjanes Peninsula
+- Go lighthouse hopping, (they outnumber the villages in Reykjanes Peninsula)

 - Cross the Bridge Between Two Continents (Europe and North America)

 - Enjoy a relaxing day at the Blue Lagoon

 - Check out the The Icelandic Museum of Rock ‘n’ Roll